 Wheelchairs, canes, and walkers

 The DLC's paved tour path and gift shop are ADA accessible.
-Tours using this path include Lemurs Live, private Lemurs Live, Little Lemurs, Painting with Lemurs, and Behind the Scenes.
+Tours using this path include Public General Tours (Guided and Self-Guided), Private General Tours, Little Lemurs Children's Tours, and Behind the Scenes Tours.
 You are welcome to bring wheelchairs, canes, and/or walkers for these tours, although the presence of any novel object, especially wheelchairs, may affect lemur behavior and result in lemurs choosing not to cooperate as nicely on tours.
-This applies especially to Behind the Scenes and Painting with Lemurs tours.
+This applies especially to Behind the Scenes experiences.

 If you or a member of your group will be using a wheelchair, cane, or walker on your tour, please let the staff at Lemur Landing know when making your tour reservation.